 A better understanding of the market

-The market has grown much beyond questioners – analysts now prefer to use real-time data than relying on information which has been collected in the past (might be a few days back).
-It's so volatile that every single moment counts and every only reaction of customers matters.
+The market has grown much beyond questioners – analysts now prefer to use real-time data than rely on information that has been collected in the past (might be a few days back).
+It's so volatile that every single moment counts and every reaction of customers matter.

 Internet of Things is giving a new shape to the industries.
 The limitations of industries are expanding, and the desire to support multiple ecosystems are on the rise.
-Mutually, these forces are being the reason for the need of common podiums that can manage this complexity by coordinating devices and services seamlessly.
+Mutually, these forces are the reason for common podiums that can manage this complexity by coordinating devices and services seamlessly.

 Breaking all boundaries, open sources can support nearly any system in any environment from any industry and have the prospect of transforming current business models.
 Companies can now utilize the data to pave their path towards a broader horizon.
 They can use the vast information for innovation and can participate in markets of any industry, appeal to new customer segments, and create new opportunities for revenue.

 Enhanced customer service